MikaelElkiaer/jekyll-now/_posts/2019-08-11-dotnet-docker-service.md

 title: Using .NET Core for Docker Services
 ---

-I recently implemented my first Docker image, intended to be used as a service: [Beehive](https://github.com/MikaelElkiaer/Beehive).
+I recently implemented my first Docker image intended to be used as a service: [Beehive](https://github.com/MikaelElkiaer/Beehive).
-I had previously used Topshelf to create .NET Windows services, but this time around I would like to create a .NET Core console app running as a service in a Linux-based image.
+I have previously used Topshelf to create .NET Windows services, but this time around I would like to create a .NET Core console app running as a Docker service in a Linux-based image.
-This brought with it some interesting learnings.
+This brought with it some interesting findings.

-# Creating a service

 ## Creating a stoppable service
-In the case of Beehive, I wanted to do an isolated loop, in order to not having to concern myself with managing state.
+In the case of Beehive, I wanted to do an isolated loop - in order to not having to concern myself with managing state.
-I also wanted a way to stop the service, while having a chance to finish ongoing starts and perhaps do some cleaning up.
+I also wanted a way to stop the service, while having a chance to finish ongoing scheduling and perhaps do some cleaning up.
 In order to achieve this, I stumbled upon a neat little trick of combining a while loop and a `CancellationToken`.

 Simply, a `CancellationToken` is an object you can provide for any `Task` that you start, so that you can check for `.IsCancellationRequested` and either exit prematurely, but gracefully, or throw an `OperationCanceledException` via `ThrowIfCancellationRequested()`.